Type to search

 How to Spend a Saturday on the Riverfront in Croton-on-Hudson

-Find a fun-filled family excursion in Croton-on-Hudson, one of the Hudson Valley’s most scenic waterfront locales.
-We’ve planned your whole day!
+Find a fun-filled family excursion in Croton-on-Hudson, one of the Hudson Valley's most scenic waterfront locales.

-If you spend a day in one Westchester town this summer, it should be Croton-on-Hudson.
+If you spend a day in one Westchester town this spring or summer, it should be Croton-on-Hudson.
 This little enclave along the Hudson has everything you could want to escape the season’s swelter, from great coffee (iced, of course) and verdant parks with sweeping views and space for swimming to historic homes and homemade ice cream cones.

 View this post on Instagram